ArielMarie/rps-game-demo/README.md

 To play either:
 - Run the application in your favorite IDE.
+- Run `mvn clean package` to create a jar file in the `target` folder.
-- With Java installed, run the following command in the same directory as the jar file:
+    - Run the following command in the same directory as the jar file:
         - `java -jar rps-game-0.0.1-SNAPSHOT.jar`